kyegomez/RT-2/README.md

 - **Healthcare**: In robotic surgeries or patient care, RT-2 can assist in understanding and performing tasks based on both visual and verbal instructions.
 - **Smart Homes**: Integration of RT-2 in smart home systems can lead to improved automation, understanding homeowner instructions in a much more nuanced manner.

-## Examples and Documentation

-Detailed examples and comprehensive documentation for using RT-2 can be found in the [examples](https://github.com/kyegomez/RT-2/tree/master/examples) directory and the [documentation](https://github.com/kyegomez/RT-2/tree/master/docs) directory, respectively.

 ## Contributing

 Contributions to RT-2 are always welcome!
 Feel free to open an issue or pull request on the GitHub repository.

-## License

-RT-2 is provided under the MIT License.
-See the LICENSE file for details.

 ## Contact